CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 1. What is the role of the followers in the Raft protocol?
 2. What are some limitations of the Raft protocol?

-You can ask these questions to Bing AI Chatbot and see the answers.
+Feel free to ask these questions to Bing AI Chatbot and see the answers.
+Or, search the web to learn the answers.

 ---